sanjeyac/sample-project-2/ReadME.md

 - A Web controller exposes Product as a ProductDto
 - A Product Service persists and restrives data through a Product Repository
-- A ProductAdapter converts an Entity to a Dto and a Dto to an Entity
+- A ProductAdapter converts an Entity to a Dto and a DTO to an Entity

+Note: 	Only the service layer uses the domain models.
+	Service exposes data only as DTO objects, in this way controller can be decuopled from domain objects
+	and DTO can be created based on presentation layer needs